nickvourd/Supernova/README.md

 Supernova supports various features beyond those typically found in a common shellcode encryptor tool.
 Please refer to the <a href="#features"> Features</a> section for more information.

-For command line usage and example, please refer to our wiki.
+For command line usags and examples, please refer to our wiki.

 ## Table of Contents
 - [Supernova](#supernova)